Warm-starting active-set solvers using graph neural networks

 \subsection{Model architecture}

-The only restriction our approach places on the GNN architecture is that it can operate on the bipartite graph representation in Definition~\ref{def:graph_representation}.
-For the sake of demonstration, this paper uses Local Extrema Convolution (LEConv) layers \citep{ranjan_asap_2020}, we leave the design of tailored layers for this application to future work.
+The only restriction our approach places on the GNN architecture is to operate on the bipartite graph representation in Definition~\ref{def:graph_representation}.
+As a proof of concept, this paper uses Local Extrema Convolution (LEConv) layers \citep{ranjan_asap_2020}, leaving the design of tailored layers to future work.

 In the LEConv architecture, the edge feature update for layer $l+1$ is defined by the function $\phi_{\theta_z^{(l)}}$ in Equation~\eqref{eq:edge_feature_update} as

 where $z_{ts}^{(l)}$ represents the feature of the directed edge from node $t$ to $s$ in layer $l$, $x_s^{(l)}$ and $x_t^{(l)}$ are the corresponding vertex features, and $W_j$ are learnable weight matrices.
 Sum aggregation as in Equation~\eqref{eq:aggregation_function} yields the message for node $s$ in layer $l+1$